 You get different security options for your website.
 For example, it alerts you when your website is facing downtime.
 It has a secure login for additional theme security.
 Plugin support is fast and efficient.
 It also has social media settings.
 For example, it can show how the website looks on different mobile devices and how different features such as forms and images should look on different screens.
 It also has statistics for how the website posts are performing on different social media websites.

 It’s a mobile responsiveness plugin by WordPress that allows users to select from multiple PWA themes.
 It provides progressive apps for features such as push notifications and analytics.
-It’s user friendly and has an easy setup and troubleshooting options.
+It’s user-friendly and has easy setup and troubleshooting options.
 You can disable pages as per your requirements.

 Additionally, the plugin has integrated Google Analytics for analysis of your site’s performance.